Ensembling Off-the-shelf Models for GAN Training

-To choose which networks work best, we propose to use an automatic model selection strategy, based on the linear separability of real and fake images in the feature space, and progressively add supervision from a set of available pretrained networks.
+To choose which networks work best, we propose to use an automatic model selection strategy based on the linear separability of real and fake images in the feature space, and progressively add supervision from a set of available pretrained networks.
 In addition, we use label smoothing~\cite{improvedgan_labelsmoothing} and differentiable augmentation~\cite{diffaug,stylegan2ada} to stabilize the model training further and reduce overfitting.

 We experiment on several datasets in both limited and large-scale sample setting to show the effectiveness of our method.
-We improve the current state of the art on \textsc{FFHQ}~\cite{karras2019style} and \textsc{LSUN}~\cite{yu2015lsun} datasets given 1k training samples by 2-$3\times$ on the FID metric~\cite{fid}.
+We improve the state-of-the-art on \textsc{FFHQ}~\cite{karras2019style} and \textsc{LSUN}~\cite{yu2015lsun} datasets given 1k training samples by 2-$3\times$ on the FID metric~\cite{fid}.
 For \textsc{LSUN Cat}s, we match the FID of StyleGAN2 trained on the full dataset (1.6M images) with only 10k samples, as shown in \reffig{1ktofull}.
-In the full-scale data setting, our method improves FID for \textsc{LSUN Cat}s from $6.86$ to $3.98$ and for \textsc{LSUN Church} from $4.28$ to $1.72$.
-In case of \textsc{LSUN Horse} dataset our method reduces FID from $4.09$ of StyleGAN2 model to $2.11$.
+In the full-scale data setting, our method improves FID for \textsc{LSUN Cat}s from $6.86$ to $3.98$, \textsc{LSUN Church} from $4.28$ to $1.72$, and \textsc{LSUN Horse} from $4.09$ to $2.11$.
 Finally, we visualize the internal representation of our learned models as well as training dynamics.
-Our \href{https://github.com/nupurkmr9/vision-aided-gan}{code} and models are available on the \href{https://www.cs.cmu.edu/~vision-aided-gan/}{project-webpage}.
+Our \href{https://github.com/nupurkmr9/vision-aided-gan}{code} is available on our \href{https://www.cs.cmu.edu/~vision-aided-gan/}{website}.